-New York-Presbyterian/Morgan Stanley Children's Hospital has one opening for an Art Therapy internship in the Child Life and Creative Arts Therapy Department.
-The internship will provide the Art Therapy intern with opportunities to learn the clinical practices of art therapy in the medical setting, as well as working within a multidisciplinary team.
+New York-Presbyterian Morgan Stanley Children's Hospital has one opening for an Art Therapy internship in the Child Life and Creative Arts Therapy Department.
+The internship will provide the Art Therapy intern with opportunities to learn the clinical practices of art therapy in the medical setting, as well as the ability to work within a multidisciplinary team.
 The student’s educational experience will be supported and sustained by hospital-wide workshops and presentations, department discussions, in-services, and hands-on experiences with patients and their families.

 Our 30-week internship program is a year-long internship during the fall and spring semesters.
-Students are required to commit to a total of 20 hours per week, Monday through Friday 9am-5pm.
+Students are required to commit to a total of 20 hours per week, Monday and Friday 9am-5pm.

 The Art Therapy Internship Application is available for students who meet the following requirements:

-*ALL application materials MUST be postmarked by the application deadlines in order to be considered for the Art Therapy Internship.
+*ALL application materials MUST be postmarked by the application deadline in order to be considered for the Art Therapy Internship.